normieshri/CodeClauseInternship_SpeechEmotionRecognition/README.md

     Exploring the TESS dataset
     Cleaning and organizing audio files
     Feature extraction from audio signals (such as MFCC, spectral features, etc.)
+NOTE : AS THE FILE IS TOO LARGE I'VE PROVIDED THE KAGGLE LINK TO DOWNLOAD: https://www.kaggle.com/datasets/ejlok1/toronto-emotional-speech-set-tess/

 2. Model Development: